devnall/notes/BonMots.md

 A collection of philias/manias, puns, pangrams, trivia, and other bits that I find interesting.

-## Paraphilias, Manias, and Phobias
+## Paraphilias, Manias, Phobias, and Phagias

 https://en.wikipedia.org/wiki/List_of_paraphilias